 The first 12 months of a PhD program is known as probationary candidature.
 Enrolled Master of Philosophy candidates with support from their supervisor(s) may apply to transfer to PhD candidature after a period of twelve months.

-Information for PhD applicants, including admission details and course fees can be found on the Graduate Research students site, as well as the Postgraduate Handbook, a ready reference to the University's PhD degree procedures.
+Information for PhD applicants, including admission details and course fees can be found on the Faculty of Science website, as well as the Postgraduate Handbook, a ready reference to the University's PhD degree procedures.

 Master of Philosophy (MPhil)

 The Master of Philosophy aims to provide students with the opportunity to carry out independent and sustained research in a branch of the sciences under appropriate supervision, to develop advanced research skills and techniques, and present their findings in documented scholarly form.
 The thesis should make an independent contribution to learning, or offer a critical perspective on existing scholarship or methodology.